greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 The PL/pgSQL condition name for each error code is the same as the phrase shown in the table, with underscores substituted for spaces.
 For example, code 22012, DIVISION BY ZERO, has condition name DIVISION\_BY\_ZERO.
 Condition names can be written in either upper or lower case.

-**Note:** PL/pgSQL does not recognize warning, as opposed to error, condition names; those are classes 00, 01, and 02.
+> **Note** PL/pgSQL does not recognize warning, as opposed to error, condition names; those are classes 00, 01, and 02.

 |Error Code|Meaning|Constant|
 |----------|-------|--------|